benhutchins/dyngoose/README.md

 }
 ```

-## dynamo-types
+## Honorable mentions

-Part of this library is based on [dynamo-types](https://www.npmjs.com/package/dynamo-types) by the guys at [Vingle](https://www.vingle.net/).
-I want to give them some credit for this library.
+I originally based a lot of of this work on [Dynamoose](https://github.com/dynamoosejs/dynamoose), reworking it for TypeScript and adding adding better querying logic.
+About two years later, I pulled in some work from [dynamo-types](https://github.com/balmbees/dynamo-types) and reworked it further to make what has become Dyngoose.
+I want to thank the creators and all the people who worked on both of those projects.